Clipperton Island: American occupation (1944–1945)

 The U.S. Navy weather station on the northern side of Clipperton.
 View is from the top of a radio tower, looking northwest.

 In April 1944, the took observations of Clipperton while en route to Hawaii.
 After an overflight of the island by planes from the and to ensure Clipperton was uninhabited, the departed San Francisco on 4 December 1944 with aerological specialists and personnel, arriving at Clipperton a week later, and was followed several days later by with provisions, heavy equipment, and equipment for construction of a U.S. Navy weather station on the island.
 The sailors at the weather station were armed in case of a possible Japanese attack in the region.
 Landing on the island proved challenging.
 On 21 December, LST-563 grounded on the reef and the salvage ship was brought in to help refloat the ship but it too was grounded.
 Finally, in January 1945, the and were able to free the Seize and to offload equipment from LST-563 before it was abandoned.

 Once the weather station was completed and sailors garrisoned on the island, the U.S. government informed the British, French, and Mexican governments of the station and its purpose.
 Every day at 9 a.m., the 24 sailors stationed at the Clipperton weather station sent up weather balloons to gather information.
 Later, Clipperton was considered for an airfield to shift traffic between North America and Australia far from the front lines of Pacific Theater.

 In April 1943, during a meeting between presidents Roosevelt of the U.S. and Avila Camacho of Mexico, the topic of Mexican ownership of Clipperton was raised.
 The American government seemed interested in Clipperton being handed over to Mexico due to the importance the island might play in both commercial and military air travel, as well as its proximity to the Panama Canal.

 Although these talks were informal, the U.S. backed away from any Mexican claim on Clipperton as Mexico had previously accepted the 1931 arbitration decision.
 The U.S. government also felt it would be easier to obtain a military base on the island from France.
-However, after the French government was notified about the weather station, relations on this matter deteriorated rapidly with the French government sending a formal note of protest in defense of French sovereignty.
+However, after the French government was notified about the weather station, relations on this matter deteriorated rapidly with the French government sending a formal note of protest in defence of French sovereignty.
 In response, the U.S. extended an offer for the French military to operate the station or to have the Americans agree to leave the weather station under the same framework previously agreed to with other weather stations in France and North Africa.
 There were additional concerns within the newly formed Provisional Government of the French Republic that notification of the installation was made to military and not civilian leadership.